-Based on advice from the Commission, fourth degree perineal laceration during delivery (HAC15.2) risk has been modelled using a unique set of risk factors compared to HACs one to 14.
+Based on advice from the Commission, fourth degree perineal laceration during delivery (HAC15.02) risk has been modelled using a unique set of risk factors compared to HACs one to 14, as shown in Table 7.
 This includes the use of young and mature aged primigravida instead of primiparity due to the lack of consistent documentation in the latter category.
 The panel has recommended advocating for routine coding of parity.
-Another risk factor that was noted by the panel, but not included in the model due to lack of documentation was mothers of Asian ethnicity.
+Another risk factor that was noted by the panel, but not included in the model due to lack of documentation, was mothers of Asian ethnicity.